-I list a range of risky uric acid levels in my Uric Acid Levels Chart.
+I list a range of risky uric acid levels in my Uric Acid Level Ranges.
 When uric acid levels are over 6mg/dL, you remain at risk of a gout attack.
 You might be OK, but you might suffer the dangers of uncontrolled gout.
 Before I explain the risks, let’s look at the numbers.

 Risky Uric Acid Levels Measurement Scale

 Uric acid numbers always come with a measurement scale.
 The most predominant scale is mg/dL, but other scales are used, and mixing them up makes the numbers meaningless.

 In construction, you might confuse centimeters and inches.
 In gout, you might confuse mg/dL with mmol/L or with μmol/L.

 It should be obvious as mg/dL is usually in single figures or tens, mmol/L is usually in decimal fractions, and μmol/L is usually in hundreds.
 Unfortunately, people remember the numbers and forget the scale.
 I’ve heard from many gout sufferers who think risks are low because they remember their uric acid number as “under 7,” If they actually mean 0.70 mmol/L, they are in dangerous territory.

 Always be sure of your uric acid number, and always quote the measurement scale.

 I define the risky uric acid levels range as:

 6.1 to 7.2mg/dl or 0.36 to 0.43mmol/L or 363 to 428μmol/L

 You can convert uric acid concentration between different measurement scales with my uric acid calculator.